dannyhines/fantasy-bot/README.md

 npm run build
 ```

-This will download npm modules for both the infrastructure and the lambda itself, and compile the typescript to javascript.
+This will download npm modules for both the infrastructure and the lambda code itself, and compile the typescript to javascript.

 ## Making Changes